prgs/haobin/maven-interview-demo-haobin001/README.md

 Hello, This project is a Java Maven project that supports JDK 11.

-The **com.hsbc.interview.util.StringUtilsHsbc**.java  is my provided solution.
-The first step is implemented by `StringUtilsHsbc#removeConsecutiveString()`
+The  **com.interview.haobin.util.StringUtilsBank**.java  is my provided solution.
+The first step is implemented by `StringUtilsBank#removeConsecutiveString()`

 ​